awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-2/fargate_service.md

 ---
-title: "Create ECS Fargate Services"
+title: "Create ECS Fargate service"
 weight: 15
 ---n

 In this section, we will create an ECS service to deploy fargate tasks on FARGATE and FARGATE_SPOT capacity providers using a custom strategy, overriding the cluster default capacity provider strategy.
-We will assign a weight of 1 to FARGATE_SPOT and 3 to FARGATE, which is different from the default strategy with equal weight of 1 to both FARGATE_SPOT and FARGATE.
-In this case, for every task on FARGATE_SPOT, 3 tasks will be placed on FARGATE.
+We will assign a weight of 1 to FARGATE_SPOT and 3 to FARGATE, which differs from the default strategy with equal weight of 1 to both FARGATE_SPOT and FARGATE.
+Here, for every 1 task on FARGATE_SPOT, ECS places 3 tasks on FARGATE.

 We will create a ECS service to place tasks in the new VPC created by the CloudFormation stack.

-Recall that at the beginning of the workshop we loaded CloudFormation outputs to environment variable.
+Recall that at the beginning of the workshop we loaded CloudFormation outputs to the environment variable.

-The environment variable **VPCPublicSubnets** contains the value of list of public subnets created in the new VPC.
+The environment variable **VPCPublicSubnets** contains the value of the list of public subnets created in the new VPC.
 Run the below command to check.

 ```
 echo $VPCPublicSubnets